 Weirdly, it was virtually every other Newcastle midfielder that got shipped off instead, with Darren Ambrose, Nicky Butt, Jermaine Jenas, James Milner, Laurent Robert, and Hugo Viana all departing either permanently or on loan that summer.

-Bowyer would play one more season with the Magpies, netting two league goals before returning to West Ham in June 2006.
+Bowyer played one more season with the Magpies, netting two league goals before returning to West Ham in June 2006.

-Dyer would last a season longer before inexplicably reuniting with Bowyer at West Ham, bringing Scott Parker and Nobby Solano with him for good measure – or backup.
+Dyer lasted a season longer before inexplicably reuniting with Bowyer at West Ham, bringing Scott Parker and Nobby Solano with him for good measure – or backup.

 The wounds eventually healed, and in 2014 Dyer said his relationship with Bowyer was as healthy as could be.